-Wondering what to put on your packing list for mexico?
+Wondering what to take to mexico?

 While many consider Mexico as one giant beach with tropical climates year-round, this country is so much more than that.
 In the weather department, there’s everything from deserts to rainforests, and of course, all those beautiful Mexico beaches.
-What I mean here is that your Mexico City packing list will look different than your Tulum or Cancun packing list or even your Oaxaca packing list.

 Before getting overwhelmed, know that this article covers all the top Mexico travel destinations and what to pack for each.
 From Mexico beach vacations and what you’d want to have for all inclusive resort packing, to what to pack for Mexico cities and colder climates — it’s all here.